 Responsible Jewellery Council

-The Responsible Jewellery Council (RJC) is a not for profit, standards setting and certification organisation for the entire gold supply chain.
+The Responsible Jewellery Council (RJC) is an international not for profit, standards setting and certification organisation for the entire gold supply chain.
 RJC members commit to and are independently audited against the RJC’s Code of Practice and Chain of Custody Certification for precious metals.
 Gauteng Refinery is a member of the Responsible Jewellery Council and is working towards conformance and accreditation with the RJC’s CoP, CoC and the principles of the Responsible Gold Guidance.

 Proudly South African